Naima (Eric Dolphy album): Background

 In April 1964, Dolphy accompanied Charles Mingus and his band on a tour of Europe organized by George Wein.
 (Performances from this tour were documented on Revenge!, The Great Concert of Charles Mingus, Mingus in Europe Volume I, and Mingus in Europe Volume II.)
 Prior to leaving the U.S., however, Dolphy told Mingus that he intended to remain in Europe upon completion of the tour, rather than remaining with the band.
 Mingus and his group returned to the U.S. in early May, at which point Dolphy moved to Paris, at first staying with an old army friend, and intending to settle down with his fiancée, dancer Joyce Mordecai.
 During this time, Dolphy began playing at the Le Chat Qui Pêche club with trumpeter Donald Byrd and saxophonist Nathan Davis, both of whom appear on Naima.
 (Davis recalled that he'd "never been in a band that practiced as much as we practiced [with Dolphy]; we had daily rehearsals and played every night from 10 PM till 4 AM".)

 Dolphy maintained a busy schedule over the next few months.
-On May 28, he made a recording in Paris for radio broadcast with a quartet that featured pianist Kenny Drew, bassist Guy Pederson, and drummer Daniel Humair.
+On May 28, he made a recording in Paris for radio broadcast with a quartet that featured pianist Kenny Drew, bassist Guy Pedersen, and drummer Daniel Humair.
 These tracks were released on Humair's 1994 album Surrounded 1964-1987, as well as on The Complete Last Recordings: In Hilversum & Paris 1964.
 From May 29 - June 2, Dolphy visited Holland, where he performed with a variety of ensembles, including a big band, and where he recorded the music that would be released on the album Last Date.
 Back in Paris, during the remainder of June, he led a number of ensembles (including the one heard on Naima), and performed and recorded with Sonny Grey's big band and Jack Diéval's All Stars.